Taught course

 Entry requirements

-• evidence of significant, relevant work experience (minimum 12 months) in the following sectors/areas: Dietician, Nurse, Doctor, Rehabilitation Therapist, Food Scientist, Public Health Clinician, Commissioner of Public Health Services, Policy Maker, Researcher or Analyst in relevant field, Wellbeing Advisor, Yoga Instructor, Physical Activity/Sports Coach and applicants who can demonstrate that they have supplemented their learning through on-line courses in the accepted subjects;
+• evidence of significant, relevant work experience (minimum of 18 months paid or unpaid work) in the following sectors/areas: Dietician, Nurse, Doctor, Rehabilitation Therapist, Food Scientist, Public Health Clinician, Commissioner of Public Health Services, Policy Maker, Researcher or Analyst in relevant field, Wellbeing Advisor, Yoga Instructor, Physical Activity/Sports Coach.

 Months of entry